haridas/haridas.github.com/src/pages/about.rst

 ########
 :date: 2010-09-22 12:17

-Hello, I'm a Developer from India.
-Interested in different domains like, Web application development, SOA, Machine Learning, Distributed systems and Devop.
+Hello, I'm a Software Developer from India, always keen to know what's happening under the hood.
+Working on SOA, AI solution development, API development, Devops.
+Check my resume for more details - https://haridas.in/resume.pdf

-This is my personal blog to dump my thoughts, so I can refer it in future.
-I hope some of this would be helpful to others.
+Here I'm brain dump some of my work related exploration, so I can refer it in future, hope some of this would be helpful to others.

 Contact Informations